xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 * Repository and Model have been removed

-  Instead of repositories just use ArangoDB collections directly.
+  Instead of repositories just use AvocadoDB collections directly.
 For validation simply use the joi schemas (but wrapped in `joi.object()`) that previously lived inside the model.
 Collections and queries return plain JavaScript objects.

 * Controllers have been replaced with nestable routers

-  Create routers with `require('@arangodb/foxx/router')()`, attach them to your service with `module.context.use(router)`.
+  Create routers with `require('@avocadodb/foxx/router')()`, attach them to your service with `module.context.use(router)`.
 Because routers are no longer mounted automagically, you can export and import them like any other object.
 Use `router.use('/path', subRouter)` to nest routers as deeply as you want.